afiodorov/afiodorov.github.io/_posts/2016-06-28-reflections-on-outcome-of-brexit-referendum.md

 the fact that many MPs, I suspect, secretly keep the electorate in contempt.

-And I largely agree with such "elitist" position that some opinions are not as valid others.
+And I largely agree with such "elitist" position that some opinions are not as valid as others.
 A person who voted based on factually incorrect information or contrary to his/her own interest without realising it, of course, shouldn't be listened to.
 And in some ideal world where people don't become disenfranchised and don't try to riot and/or overthrow the government - I'd insist on not